 What's Being Done

 Cybersecurity experts are actively monitoring this situation.
-They are working to identify and remove these malicious packages? from the npm registry?.
+They are working to identify and remove these malicious packages from the npm registry.
+Users who have installed any of the aforementioned packages are advised to assume compromise and rotate all credentials.
 Here’s what you can do to protect yourself right now:

 - Avoid downloading unverified packages from npm or any software repository.